European School of Political and Social Sciences: Campus

 ESPOL is based in the Vauban neighborhood in Lille, Hauts-de-France, France, on the premises of Lille Catholic University's campus, and within walking distance to the Citadel of Lille.

+In 2019 and 2022, ESPOL inaugurated two new buildings on its campus, dedicated to housing administrative offices, several amphitheaters, and a classroom inspired by the House of Commons.

 Transport

 The nearest Lille Metro stations are Gambetta and Cormontaigne.

-Academic profile
+Education

 Admission

-Admission to ESPOL is competitive: for undergraduate programmes the admission rate ranges from 5 to 10%.
+Admission to ESPOL is competitive: for undergraduate programmes the admission rate ranges from 10 to 20%.
 All undergraduate applications are made through Parcoursup, the online admission platform hosted by the Ministry of Higher Education, Research and Innovation.
 In 2016–17, entry qualifications of first-year undergraduate students averaged 14.74 (out of a possible 20) in the French Baccalauréat.
+In 2024, 6400 students applied for an undergraduate program.

 Postgraduate students at ESPOL are required to have an undergraduate level degree (180 ECTS) at the time of entry and provide proof of English language proficiency.
-Master's applications are made through the University's admission platform.
-The admission rate ranges from 10 to 15%, thus making it highly competitive.
+Master's applications are made through the university's admission platform.
+The admission rate ranges from 10 to 15%.

-In the 2016–17 academic year, ESPOL had a domicile breakdown of 91:9 of French:non-French students respectively in the undergraduate programmes, of 30:70 of French:non-French students respectively in the master's programmes, and with a female to male ratio of 71:29.
-In the same year, 25% of ESPOL students were scholarship holders.
+In the 2021–22 academic year, ESPOL had a domicile breakdown of 81:19 of French:non-French students respectively in the undergraduate programmes, of 30:70 of French:non-French students respectively in the master's programmes, and with a female to male ratio of 71:29.
+In the same year, 20% of ESPOL students were scholarship holders.

 Tuition fees at ESPOL vary according to household income, household composition and a needs-based evaluation index.
 Tuition fees for both bachelors and masters range from 2885 € to 9500 €.
-Merit-based scholarships are also available, ranging from 1000€ to 2000€.
+Merit-based scholarships are also available, ranging from €1000 to €2000.